ethereum/portal-network-specs/implementation-details-overlay.md

 ## G.2 - Enforcement of maximum stored content size

 When the total size of stored content exceeds the configured maximum content storage size the content which is furthest from the local `node_id` is evicted in a timely manner.
+This should also result in any "data radius" values relevant to this network being adjusted.

 ## G.3 - Retrieval via FINDCONTENT/FOUNDCONTENT & uTP